tiernemi/meson-sample-project/README.md

 * software-properties-common
 * valgrind
 * wget
-* graphviz

 ### [OPTIONAL] Launch The Build Container

-In order to avoid costly build environemt setup times you can run the builds in a docker container.
+In order to avoid costly build environment setup times you can run the builds in a docker container.
 To launch the build_env it run the following commands.

 ```bash
 docker build . -t build_env --build-arg user=$USER --build-arg userid=$UID